Sowmiya2195/Fake-Image-Detection-using-Machine-learning/README.md

-# Fake-Image-Detection-using-Machine-learning
-Fake Image Detection uses machine learning to identify whether an image is real or manipulated.
-By analyzing features like noise patterns, edges, and inconsistencies, a trained model (often a CNN) can classify images as real or fake, helping detect deepfakes and digitally altered content efficiently.
+This system uses machine learning to detect whether an image is real or fake.
+It analyzes patterns and features in images to classify them as real or manipulated.
+Users can upload images, and the system quickly identifies potential deepfakes or altered content.